formulanano/formulanano-website/CONTRIBUTING.md

 1. Download and Install a Ruby+Devkit version from [RubyInstaller Downloads](https://rubyinstaller.org/downloads/).
 Use default options for installation.
 2. Run the `ridk install` step on the last stage of the installation wizard.
 This is needed for installing gems with native extensions.
 You can find additional information regarding this in the [RubyInstaller Documentation](https://github.com/oneclick/rubyinstaller2#using-the-installer-on-a-target-system).
 3. Open a new command prompt window from the start menu, so that changes to the PATH environment variable becomes effective.
 Install Jekyll via `gem install jekyll` and for compatibility install Bundler v1.12 via `gem install bundler -v 1.12`
-4. Check if Jekyll and Bundler installed properly: `jekyll -v` and `bundler -v`
+4. Check if Jekyll and Bundler are installed properly: `jekyll -v` and `bundler -v`
-5. Go to directiory that you clone the your forked repository and run `jekyll serve`.
-In browser open "127.0.0.1:4000".
+5. Go to the directiory of your forked repository and run `jekyll serve`.
+In your browser open "127.0.0.1:4000".

 #### 3.2.
 Fedora
 1. Run `sudo dnf install ruby ruby-devel @development-tools`